aptech/docs/docs/cmlmt/ml-equality-constraints-example.rst

 Maximum Likelihood Estimation with Analytic Gradient Computations
 ==================================================================

-This **GAUSS** maximum likelihood example demonstrates the use of **CMLMT** to estimate parameters of a tobit model.
-This example moves beyond basic case and uses a user-defined function to  compute the analytical first derivatives.
+This **GAUSS** maximum likelihood example demonstrates the use of **CMLMT** to estimate parameters of a tobit model with equality constraints.

 Key example features
 ++++++++++++++++++++++